 - It has a slightly salty, but mostly umami (savory) flavor and can be used in place of soy sauce in most recipes.

-- It is especially popular in gluten-free cooking, as it is a Tamari substitute.
+- It is especially popular in gluten-free cooking as a Tamari substitute.

 - Liquid Aminos can also be used as a low-sodium alternative to soy sauce.